 - No solid white shirts if you’re Caucasian or light-skinned.

-- No logos (unless you have a corporate sponsor).
+- No logos (unless you have a corporate sponsor, at which point load 'em on!).

 - Choose clothes that complement your skin tone and eye color.
 Fair skin and blue eyes?
 Try blues, pinks and grays.
 Green eyes?
 Try browns, greens and oranges.
 Medium or dark skin and brown eyes?
-You can probably wear most colors, but avoid those that closely match your skin tone (contrast is key).
-Bright red usually doesn’t work for anybody.
-It’s just too strong a color.
+You can probably wear most colors, but avoid those that closely match your skin tone (contrast generally is key).

 - Make sure your clothes are pressed and clean.
-I have an iron if things get wrinkled in transit, but I try to keep ironing time to a minimum.
+I have a steamer if things get a little wrinkled in transit.

 Clothes for Different Types of Looks

-- Theatrical Looks (TV/Stage/Film): Dressier/upscale clothes & darker colors.
+- Theatrical (TV/Stage/Film): Upscale, fitted but not too tight, & darker colors.

-For men: Dress shirts, crew necks, textured sweaters, v-neck, and turtle necks.
-Create contrast by layering t-shirt, collared shirt, and/or leather jacket.
+For men: Dress shirts, crew necks, textured sweaters, v-neck and turtle necks.
+Create contrast by layering t-shirt, collared shirt, and/or jacket.

 - Commercial Looks: Casual clothes & lighter/brighter colors.
 Sporty and fun.
 Layer light and dark clothes for contrast.